User's Guide to GIMP 2.9/2.10 Color Management and Color Mixing

 New high bit depth precision options

 Menu for choosing the image precision

-As shown by the screenshot below, high bit depth GIMP offers six different image precisions:
+As shown by the screenshot below, high bit depth GIMP offers five different image precisions:

 - Three integer precisions: 8-bit integer, 16-bit integer, and 32-bit integer.

-- Three floating point precisions: 16-bit floating point, 32-bit floating point, and 64-bit floating point.
+- Two floating point precisions: 16-bit floating point and 32-bit floating point.

 Which precision should you choose for editing?